bpananalytics/bpananalytics/README.md

 ---
 ### [Analysis on Reviews for 'Wicked' film](https://github.com/bpananalytics/bpananalytics/tree/main/Wicked%20Movie%20Review%20Analysis)
-A detailed analysis into the film's reception among video reviewers involving analysis of different transcription services using ngrams and topic modeling.
-Findings include sentiment analysis and use of clustering techniques to identify distinctions between film's positive and negative features as well as reviewer biases.
+Explored video reviews of the 'Wicked' film to understand audience reception.
+Used text analysis tools like n-grams and topic modeling to identify key themes and sentiments.
+Findings helped uncover trends in positive and negative feedback and reviewer biases."

 ### [Fake News Detection with Machine Learning and Text Analytics](https://github.com/bpananalytics/bpananalytics/tree/main/Fake%20News%20Analysis)